edwinsanjaya/bci-finalproject/README.md

   </tr>
 </table>

 Upon examining the results, we can observe that applying ASR to the filtered data yields less accurate detection of independent components, with some components being categorized as "others," which is not ideal.
 This can be attributed to the ASR algorithm and its impact on the data.
 The ASR correction process has the potential to remove or weaken EEG components associated with eye activities or other artifacts, as well as alter the spatial distribution and temporal characteristics of the remaining ICs.
 Consequently, this leads to a decrease in the number of identified ICs related to these artifacts.
 Its objective is to eliminate artifacts and optimize the signal-to-noise ratio, resulting in changes to the ICs' amplitude, shape, and timing.
-Since the dataset provided by the authors had been pre-processed, these ARS related alterations can potentially negatively affect the interpretation and identification of the ICs.
+Since the dataset provided by the authors had been pre-processed, these ASR related alterations can potentially negatively affect the interpretation and identification of the ICs.

 <table>
   <tr>